mikhailai/protobuf/README.md

      $ bazel build ...

-You would need to have Bazel installed, see: https://bazel.build/
+You would need to install Bazel, see https://bazel.build for more details.

 The resulting binary will be: